 Although I’ll paint any subject that captures my fancy, my favorite subject has always been the natural world, especially animals.
-I work in a traditional oil technique, always striving for a personal, painterly expression.
 Fieldwork to see my subjects in their natural habitat is a critical part of my work and I don’t paint an animal species I haven’t seen myself.
 I take many photos and sketch live animals and their habitats as much as possible.
 Drawing, for me, is a fundamental part of painting and I still love to draw as much as I did as a child.

 I have found that when you take the time to sit and watch animals, as opposed to just mentally checking off seeing them, they inevitably reveal insights into their lives which are totally separate from any relationship, or perceived value, to humans.
 The chance to record those moments on canvas is one of the things that gets my creative juices flowing.
 Animals are all individuals just as we are, with their own habits and quirks.
 It is this individuality of our fellow sentient beings that I always aspire to communicate in my work along with the beauty and intrinsic value of the places where they live.